 Things to Do

-There's lots to do in North Park including dining, nightclubs, arts, entertainment, and shopping.
+There's a lot to do in North Park including dining, nightclubs, arts, entertainment, and shopping.
 It's self-sufficient, and it's close to other popular neighborhoods like University Heights, Hillcrest, Normal Heights, and Balboa Park.

 Best Bets for Eats